-Heal your chakras the fun way!
+Heal your chakras the fun way with food!

 Sometimes it’s hard to remember what you can do to heal and balance your chakras.
 You may not remember the right mantras, or have time to meditate.
-Ideally, you do these things every day, but let’s be realistic, for most of us, life gets in the way and it’s all too easy to neglect chakra care!
+Ideally, you do these things every day.
+But let’s be realistic.
+For most of us, life gets in the way and it’s all too easy to neglect chakra care!

 Our seven chakras are the powerful focal points of our body’s constant circulation of energy, and this energy is not only directed outwards towards the world we inhabit and the people we interact with, but is also drawn in from our surroundings and immediate environment.